lateinit-apps/guitar-app/docs/trello-workflow.md

 ## General points

-The key is in a basic planning, everyone should now what to do on in every moment of time and doesn't do things on their own, all tasks and their ordering should be decided on repeating meetups, that replace grooming, planning and standup sessions, so generally we're more into waterflow model.
+Basic planning is the key: everyone should know what to do at the moment and doesn't do things on their own.
+All tasks and their ordering should be decided on recurring meetups, that replace grooming, planning and standup sessions, so generally we're more into waterflow model.

-For better and more efficient ordering some high level goals should be decided and things that move us toward them should be prioritized over any other.
+For better and more efficient ordering some high level goals should be decided and tasks that move us toward them should be prioritized over any other.

 ## Lists' description